Frequently asked questions

 What is contained in the public register?

-The requirements of the public register are detailed in sections 540 and 540A of the Environmental Protection Act 1994 and section 147-149 of the Environmental Protection Regulation 2019.
+The public register requirements are detailed in sections 540 and 540A of the Environmental Protection Act 1994 and section 147-149 of the Environmental Protection Regulation 2019.

-The department maintains an online Public Register Portal to provide instant access to the most frequently requested record types.
+The Public Register Portal provides instant access to the most frequently requested record types.
 If a specific record is not yet available on the portal, it may be obtained via an information request.

 If you are concerned about a document being publicly available, you may contact the department to clarify what is required under the EP Act.
 You should seek your own independent legal advice, as departmental officers are not able or authorised to provide legal advice in relation to specific matters.